Explore the Russian Program at Dalhousie

 Courses in Russian culture and civilization are intended to introduce students to art, architecture, music, religion, and other areas of Russian life which are necessary to understand the language and literature.
 Films, guest speakers, and evenings of Russian poetry are scheduled periodically.
 The Dalhousie Association of Russian Students organizes a variety of events throughout the year.

-Major or honours students may, with the approval of the Russian Studies Department, take up to one semester (15 credit hours) of work at a university in Russia and receive credit at Dalhousie.
-Qualified students are urged to participate in the Intensive Russian Program, founded by Dalhousie, which enables Canadian students to study for a semester at St. Petersburg State University.
+Major or honours students may, with the approval of the Russian Studies Department, take up to one semester (15 credit hours) of work at a university abroad and receive credit at Dalhousie.
+Qualified students will be encouraged to participate in a newly-established Russian language program which enables Canadian students to study in a Russophone country in Eastern Europe – more information to come soon.